-- Community banks need regulatory relief to support the credit needs of their customers, serve their communities, and contribute to their local economies.
+● Community banks need regulatory relief to support the financial needs of their customers, serve their communities, and contribute to their local economies.

-Regulatory and paperwork requirements impose a disproportionate burden on community banks and diminish their ability to attract capital, support the credit needs of their customers, serve their communities, and contribute to their local economies.
-Large banks have larger, dedicated legal and compliance staff and can more easily absorb regulatory costs.
-Credit unions and other nonbank institutions that perform “bank-like” functions and offer comparable bank products and services are not subject to the same taxation, laws and regulations as community banks.
-This uneven playing field places community banks at a competitive disadvantage and inhibits their ability to serve their customers and their communities.
+Regulatory and paperwork requirements impose a disproportionate burden on community banks and diminish their ability to attract capital, support the financial needs of their customers, serve their communities, and contribute to their local economies.
+Large banks have massive, dedicated legal and compliance staff and can more easily absorb regulatory costs.
+Credit unions and other nonbank institutions, such as industrial loan companies and fintech companies that perform “bank-like” functions and offer comparable products and services, are not subject to the same taxation, laws and regulations as community banks.
+This uneven field places community banks at a competitive disadvantage and inhibits their ability to serve their customers.
 In addition, unreasonable regulatory requirements serve as a barrier to entry for investors who might otherwise contemplate the formation of de novo banks.
-Without the entry of de novo banks to offset consolidation, the industry has become progressively more concentrated to the detriment of all borrowers.
+Without the entry of a sufficient number of de novo banks to offset consolidation, the industry has become progressively more concentrated to the detriment of individuals, families, and small businesses.

 Staff Contacts: Brian Cooney and Chris Cole